 This species is best known for its edible passion fruits.
 It grows in the tropical regions of several continents, with numerous species and cultivars.
 In Europe it is not always winter hardy and we describe it here as an annual plant.
 The "Blue Passionflower" Passiflora caerulea lasts several years and is therefore the most interesting passion flower for the greening of façades and walls.

 Latin: Passiflora caerulea

-A passion flower should be planted in a sunny and protected position.The earth must be well drained, and enriched with compost, sand and peat.
-Enough water and fertilisation are necessary.
-In warmer cliamtes this passiflora may last several years but it needs to be mulched in winter with leaves, needles or straw.
-When planted in a container, the passion flower can be hibernated in a light and cool room at 5° to 10° C, in moist earth.
-The white flowering cultivar "Constance Elliott" is more frost resistant thatn the blue cultivar.
+A passion flower should be planted in a sunny wind-protected location.The earth must be well drained and enriched with compost, sand, and peat.
+Needs a good water supply; fertilization is beneficial.
+In warmer climates this passiflora may last several years, but it needs to be mulched in winter with leaves, needles or straw.
+When planted in a pot, the passion flower can be wintered in a light and cool room at 5° to 10° C, in moist earth.
+The white flowering cultivar "Constance Elliott" from England is frost hardier than the blue cultivar.

 >>>Not available at the moment

 The passion flower is a twining vine originally from Argentina, Brasil and Peru.
 The dark and beautiful leaves can be evergreen in some climates.
 Planted in the ground it can reach 7 - 12 metres in height.
 The spectacular flowers on the younger shoots come in white, red, or lilac from May to September or even later after very cold winters (July - October).
 The flowers are open only by day.
 Spanish priests have compared the shape of the flowers with Christian Symbols: 10 petals for 10 Apostles, the stamen ring as the crown of thorns, 5 filaments as 5 wounds, and 3 stigmas as the nails (2 for hands, 1 for feet).
 The fruits of passiflora caerula have the size of an egg but are not edible.
 Heavy pruning is necessary in early spring.